MatiasVL/switchfully-version-control-git/30-enterprise-software-development-java/10-build-and-dependency-management/20-packaging/codelab01/README.md

         ```
         javac -d "output" src/main/java/application/*.java src/main/java/person/*.java
         ```
-    - Find out what the `-d` option does: https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javac.html
+    - Find out what the `-d` option does:
+        - https://docs.oracle.com/javase/8/docs/technotes/tools/windows/javac.html (if you use the Java 8 JDK)
+        - https://docs.oracle.com/en/java/javase/12/tools/javac.html (if you use the Java 12 JDK)
 6. Run the application using the command line
     - From inside the `output` folder, run command:
         ```